meta pixel code

 Lost income

 When you’re involved in an accident that results in injuries, severe or otherwise, you’ll be required to take time off of work to receive treatment and recover.
 You can recover the wages that you lost while you were out of work.
-You can also recover damages for loss of earning capacity, which means you are no longer able to work your job anymore because of the injuries you sustained.

 Pain and suffering

 Pain and suffering compensation is calculated based on how much your life has changed before and after the accident.
-This compensation could be higher or lower depending on how much you’ve been through and how much the injuries have impacted your life.
-The more your quality of life has changed because of the accident, the more compensation you’re likely to receive.
+Depending on how much you’ve been through and how much the injuries have impacted your life, this compensation could be higher or lower.

 Punitive damages